aniloncloud/mcp/src/aws-location-mcp-server/README.md

 ```
 Returns the optimized order of waypoints, total distance, and duration.

-## AWS Location Service Resources
+## Amazon Location Service Resources

-This server uses the AWS Location Service geo-places and route calculation APIs for:
+This server uses the Amazon Location Service geo-places and route calculation APIs for:
 - Geocoding (converting addresses to coordinates)
 - Reverse geocoding (converting coordinates to addresses)
 - Place search (finding places by name, category, etc.)